Updated: April 22, 2020

 Let's look at the power flow in this diagram provided by Nissan: the engine torque is sent to the transaxle unit located at the back through the main carbon-composite propeller shaft (the larger shaft in the middle).
-The transaxle unit has a built-in transfer case, the device that splits the power between the front and rear axles.
-Click on the photo to see larger image.
+The transaxle unit has a built-in transfer case, a device that splits power between the front and rear axles.
+Click on the photo to see the larger image.

 The front differential is an open type, meaning if the left wheel is spinning on the ice, very little torque will be mechanically sent to the right wheel.
 The rear differential is a multi-disc limited slip differential (LSD) where the slip between the rear wheels is limited.
 This means, if when taking off, one of the rear wheels is on the ice or snow, it won't spin freely; some amount of torque will be mechanically sent to the opposite rear wheel.